7 Best Blood Pressure Monitors of 2026

 Pros

-• Bluetooth syncs to Omron Connect app with no subscription — shareable PDF exports simplify physician appointment preparation
+- 100-reading memory with Bluetooth sync to Omron Connect app and shareable PDF exports for physician visits

 Cons